-Celebrating its grand opening in September 2000, J&W's newest campus in Denver, Colo. offers two-year and four-year Culinary Arts, Business and Hospitality programs.
+Celebrating its grand opening in September 2000, J&W's campus in Denver, Colo. offers two-year and four-year culinary arts, education, business and hospitality programs.
 Denver, named the "second best city in America to work and live" by Fortune Magazine, offers an exciting range of cooperative education opportunities in fine restaurants and mountain resorts.

-For more information about the Denver Campus, write or call the Admissions Office, Johnson & Wales University, 7150 Montview Boulevard, Denver, CO 80220, or call 1-877-JWU-DENVER (598-3367).
+For more information about the Johnson & Wales Denver Campus, write or call the Admissions Office, Johnson & Wales University, 7150 Montview Boulevard, Denver, CO 80220, or call 1-877-JWU-DENVER (598-3367).